pinax/django-user-accounts/CONTRIBUTING.md

 Head over to [django-user-accounts on Transifex](https://www.transifex.com/projects/p/django-user-accounts/) and find the language you would like to contribute.
 If you do not find your language then please submit an issue and we will get it setup.

+## Documentation

+We use [Mkdocs](http://www.mkdocs.org/) to build documentation and welcome contributions.
+To get started, first run `pip install -r docs-requirements` and then `mkdocs serve`, then visit the existing documentation in your brower at http://0.0.0.0:8000.
+Please view your changes to the documentation by